Form 35.1: Affidavit (Decision-Making Responsibility, Parenting Time, Contact) | Free Template

 Parenting Time

 Parenting time, formerly called access, refers to the time a child spends in your care, whether they’re physically with you or not.
 For example, parenting time includes hours when your child is at school but still under your care.
-With parenting time, you have the right to make everyday decisions for your child (e.g., bedtime), unless a court decides otherwise.
+During your parenting time, you have the right to make everyday decisions for your child (e.g., bedtime), unless a court decides otherwise.
 You’re also entitled to receive information about your child from the other parent or third parties.

 There are several types of parenting time arrangements the court may order:

-Fixed or Specified Parenting Time: Visits happen at regular, set times (such as every other weekend or on certain holidays).
+- Fixed or Specified Parenting Time: Visits happen at regular, set times (such as every other weekend or on certain holidays).

-Reasonable parenting time: Visits are open and flexible, based on informal agreements between parents.
+- Reasonable parenting time: Visits are open and flexible, based on informal agreements between parents.

-Supervised parenting time: Visits happen with a third party or in a supervised access center, often due to safety concerns like abuse or substance issues.
+- Supervised parenting time: Visits happen with a third party or in a supervised access center, often due to safety concerns like abuse or substance issues.

-No parenting time: In serious cases, such as proven child abuse, a parent may be denied parenting time entirely.
+- No parenting time: In serious cases, such as proven child abuse, a parent may be denied parenting time entirely.

-You may confuse parenting time with decision-making responsibility, but these terms have different meanings.
+You may confuse ‘parenting time’ with ‘decision-making responsibility’, but these terms have different meanings.
 Decision-making responsibility refers to who can make major decisions about a child’s upbringing.
 Meanwhile, parenting time refers to the time a child is under a parent’s care.
 It also includes the right to make day-to-day decisions during that time.

 Contact